Prequel (mobile application): History

-Technical features
+Features

 Prequel describes its app as an "Aesthetic Pic Editor.
 The app uses artificial intelligence to create and edit content.
 Prequel can be used to touch up faces on images and videos and can also tie various decorative elements to certain points on the human body and face.

 Prequel filters include the "Cartoon" filter, which converts selfies into cartoon-style pictures.
 Other filters include Kidcore, Dust, Grain, Fisheye, Retro Style, Miami, Disco, and VHS-style filters, as well as the ability to create Renaissance-style pictures.
 Prequel also gives users the ability to apply color correction tools and to make moving images with 3D effects out of 2D images.

 Prequel allows users to take photos and videos directly through the app and apply filters and effects in real time.
 The app also comes with manual editing options for photos, such as adjusting the brightness and/or exposure and cropping photos, as well as an option to automatically apply adjustments.

 The Prequel app uses the Core ML, MNN, and TFLight frameworks to work with its neural networks.
 Some AI solutions are launched server-side, and some on the user's mobile device.
 A resulting photo or video edited with the app is called "a prequel."

 The app daily generates over 2 million such prequels, which are published by users in Instagram, TikTok, and other social media.
 As of 2022, the app has more than 800 filters and effects, along with video templates and support for GIFs and stickers.

 Prequel is free-to-use, but has a premium version that gives users access to more effects, filters, and beauty tools.
 Since its launch in 2018, Prequel has been downloaded more than 100 million times.